• Skip to main content

 Resource Center

-We’ve outlined simple steps to help you maintain a clean, shiny, and healthy GWP coat, making life with your whiskered companion easier.
+We’ve outlined simple steps to help you maintain a clean, shiny and healthy GWP coat, making life with your whiskered companion easier.

-For German Wirehaired Pointer breeders, the goal is to produce a dog with a low-maintenance coat that naturally repels dirt, burrs, and water.
+For German Wirehaired Pointer breeders, the goal is to produce a dog with a low-maintenance coat that naturally repels dirt, burrs and water.
 However, this doesn’t always happen.
 Whether you’re a pet owner or a hunter, you don’t want to spend hours styling your Wirehair; instead, you want a tidy dog who doesn’t track mud from the yard or soak up water in their beard every time they drink.

+Check out Laura’s video for more tips!
 Grooming should be a fun bonding time, not a chore.
-Start early, and regular weekly sessions will keep the coat in great shape.
-Just 30 minutes a week is all it takes, and your dog will love the attention!
-Click the video to learn more.
+Start early and regular weekly sessions will keep the coat in great shape.
+Just 30 minutes a week is all it takes and your dog will love the attention.

 GWP Daily Care

 German Wirehaired Pointers are active, high-energy dogs that thrive on outdoor adventures with their human companions.
-They make excellent partners for long walks, hikes, and any activity that keeps them engaged and moving..
+They make excellent partners for long walks, hikes and any activity that keeps them engaged and moving.

 Exercise